OfficeDev/outlook-dev-docs/docs/payments/get-started.md

     ![The message sent by the MessageCard Playground](images/payment-request-message.PNG)

-1. Choose the **Pay** button to open the payment pane.
+1. Choose the **Review & Pay** button to open the payment pane.
 Your payment request webhook should receive a `loadentity` payload.

 Refer to the README for your sample of choice for further steps to test the payment experience.